Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Chad Butche over 3 years ago
+Chad Butche about 4 years ago

 Putting civilian oversight in place that doesn’t have the power to initiate independent investigations is a slap in the face to victims of police violence and their families.
 Writing this policy behind closed doors shows us the city never had any intention of increasing police transparency or accountability.
 I expect better from my home city.